mandygang/budgetapp/README.md

 ## A Look at the App
 ![](Screenshots.png)
-(Find individual screenshots in screens folder)
+(Find individual photos in screenshoots folder)

 ## About the App
 ### The Problem We're Tackling